-Goal 4.1 Manage the impacts of future growth and development to better preserve the rural areas of the County.
+Goal 4.1 Manage the impacts of future growth and development to better preserve the quality of life of the County.

 Objective 4.1.1 Promote growth and development in areas where capital facilities and infrastructure are already available and adequate to support the growth, including incorporated municipalities that desire it and their future annexation areas.